riplrt/riplrt.github.io/members.md

 <div style="text-align:justify"><p>Dr. Rivera-Mariani is also a strong supporter of reproducibility in sciences and thus has gained specializations in Data Science, Genomic Data Sciences, Executive Data Science, Software Development (Johns Hopkins University), Systems Biology (Icahn School of Medicine at Mt.
 Sinai), and Bioinformatics (University of California at San Diego).
 Through these specializations, Dr. Rivera-Mariani has developed an extensive expertise as a programmer in the R, Python, and Matlab computer languages.</p></div>

-<div style="text-align:justify"><p>At Larkin University, Dr. Rivera-Mariani seeks to mentor students and young researchers in the different pipelines and epicycles of scientific research, and through the RIPL Effect research team (RIPLRT) by providing further insight into the immunotoxicology of airborne pollutants of different chemical origins.
+<div style="text-align:justify"><p>At Larkin University, Dr. Rivera-Mariani seeks to mentor students and young researchers in the different pipelines and epicycles of scientific research, and through the Respiratory and Immunology Project and Laboratory Research Team (RIPLRT) by providing further insight into the immunotoxicology of airborne pollutants of different chemical origins.
 He has published extensively in this line of research (<a href="https://www.researchgate.net/profile/Felix_Rivera-Mariani/publications" target="_blank">click here for additional information</a>).</p></div>

 [Click here](#With Dr. Félix E. Rivera-Mariani) to view Dr. Rivera-Mariani's interview.